 Tariffs are either partly or completely waived between countries that have free trade agreements with each other.
 The U.S. has trade agreements with more than 20 countries.
 Targeting FTA countries is a good market entry strategy because buyers pay less tariff for goods made in the U.S. compared with similar goods from countries without FTAs.(Source: Tariffs and Import Fees)

-Tariff of AbominationsThe Tariff of Abominations was levied on April 22 1828 on many imports.
+Tariff of Abomination - On April 22 1828 the Federal government levied tariffs on most imports.
 It was designed to protect Northeast manufacturers, but actually hurt the South.
 That's because it did two things by raising prices on imports.
 First, it increased costs for most goods, which hurt the agrarian South the most.
 Second, it reduced trade with England, which was the South's primary buyer of cotton.
 When England businesses couldn't compete with New England manufacturers, they bought less cotton.
 As a result, the South's costs rose but its income fell.
 That's why Southerners called this tariff an abomination.

 Feelings were so intense that it helped spirit Andrew Jackson to the Presidency, beating John Quincy Adams who had approved the tariff.
 It also led Vice President John C. Calhoun of South Carolina to anonymously draft the South Carolina Exposition and Protest, which said that states should have the right to nullify any Federal law they didn't like.
 In fact, the South Carolina legislature did nullify the tariff in November 1832,creating a constitutional crisis over states' rights.
 It backed down in January 1833, but tensions remained perhaps leading to the Civil War.
 (Source: About 19th Century History, Tariff of Abominations; U.S. House of Representatives, History and Archives) Article updated April 4, 2013